mutex023/dhARMa/src/14-bootloader-durga/README.txt

 6. Init RTC interrupts
 7. Relocate itself to RAM and begin looking for an OS image This will involve reading a file from a file system and is a 'TODO' future work.
-   For now durga will simply keep printing an ascii chart on the UART from the RTC interrupt handler
+   For now durga will simply keep printing the system up time and an ascii chart on the UART from the RTC interrupt handler every second.

-We shall keep adding code to Durga and fleshing it out as and when new modules are required.
+We shall keep adding code to durga and fleshing it out as and when new modules are required.
 For example - wall clock time, file system read, advanced intr handling, hdmi interfacing (to show boot progress on screen), etc..

-Another change is that the linker script has to be changed to force alignment of data and bss sections to 4-byte boundaries, otherwise if say a static u8 initialized variable is declared and the program has some other u8 global uninitialized variables, then this will cause the bss to start at non-4-btye boundaries leading to an exception when trying to zero out the bss in start.s No need to align .rodata, as it starts soon after the data section and hence will be automatically aligned since all instructions are 4 byte in ARM.
+Another change is that the linker script had to be modified to force alignment of data and bss sections to 4-byte boundaries, otherwise if say a static u8 initialized variable is declared and the program has some other u8 global uninitialized variables, then this will cause the bss to start at non-4-btye boundaries leading to an exception when trying to zero out the bss in start.s However, there is no need to align .rodata, as it starts soon after the data section and hence will be automatically aligned since all instructions are 4 bytes in ARM.

 To build:
 1) Make sure you have built the signgp utility first.